-Building registrations must also be filed annually by September 1st or whenever ownership changes or whenever the information on a valid registration changes (example, new managing agent or site management).
+Building registrations must also be filed annually or whenever ownership changes or whenever the information on a valid registration changes (example, new managing agent or site management).
 HPD uses the contact information supplied in the registration for all official notifications, as well as in the event of an emergency at the property.

 The easiest way to register is by using HPD's Property Registration Online System (PROS).
 With this tool, owners and managers can: